 Buying a prepared vinaigrette

 If you prefer to buy a prepared vinaigrette, read the label carefully and always choose one with the fewest ingredients and very little sugar (3 grams of sugar or less per 2 tablespoons of dressing).
 Avoid dressings made with trans fats, and choose those made with extra-virgin olive oil or canola oil.
-Be aware that low-fat and nonfat dressings frequently contain added sugar to improve their flavor, so be extra vigilant about label reading.
+Be aware that low-fat and nonfat dressings frequently contain added sugar to improve their flavor, so be extra vigilant about reading the ingredients list.